How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

-So, with this article, we look to demystify this mid-iron, providing a road map for you to find your groove with the 5-iron.
+So, with this article, we look to demystify this mid-iron, providing a road map for you to find your groove with the 5-iron and achieve better contact.

 If you are looking for more consistency and distance, you have come to the right place, as we’ll take apart the fundamentals of hitting pure 5-iron shots.